Oxford Group: Attempt to reach Nazi leaders in Germany

 Upon his return to New York from Berlin, Buchman gave a number of interviews.
 He was quoted as reportedly saying, "I thank heaven for a man like Adolf Hitler, who built a front line of defence against the anti-Christ of Communism."
 The Rev. Garrett Stearly, one of Buchman's colleagues from Princeton University who was present at the interview, wrote, "I was amazed when the story came out.
 It was so out of key with the interview."
 Buchman chose not to respond to the article, feeling that to do so would endanger his friends among the opposition in Germany.

 During the war, the Oxford Group in Germany divided into three parts.
 Some submitted to Himmler's demand that they cut all links with Buchman and the Oxford Group abroad.
 The largest group continued the work of bringing Christian change to people under a different name, Arbeitsgemeinschaft für Seelsorge (Working team for the Care of Souls), without being involved in politics and always subject to surveillance.
 A third group joined the active opposition.
 Moni Von Crammon's son-in-law was one of those executed along with Adam von Trott zu Solz.
 They were executed under Hitler's orders after the July 20 plot.

 After World War II, further Gestapo documents came to light; one from 1939 states: "The Group preaches revolution against the national state and has quite evidently become its Christian opponent."
 Another, from 1942, states: "No other Christian movement has underlined so strongly the character of Christianity as being supernational and independent of all racial barriers."

 Some from the Oxford Group in Germany continued to oppose the Nazi regime during the war.
 In Norway, Bishop Arne Fjellbu of Trondheim said in 1945: "I wish to state publicly that the foundations of the united resistance of Norwegian Churchmen to Nazism were laid by the Oxford Group work."

 Presence in the United States

-In 1927, after his two years trial as a rector to Calvary Church in Manhattan, Sam Shoemaker gradually set the United States headquarters of Frank Buchman's First Century Christian Fellowship soon to be named Oxford Group at Calvary House adjacent to the church.
+In 1927, after his two years trial as a rector to Calvary Church in Manhattan, Sam Shoemaker gradually set the U.S.s headquarters of Frank Buchman's First Century Christian Fellowship soon to be named Oxford Group at Calvary House adjacent to the church.

 By 1936, the organization had already come to national attention from the media and Hollywood.